A time of discovery, promise, disappointment, transformation and Covid 19.

 Polly and the Penthouse: A Spirited Musical Review: Our work-in-progress event at In Tune 2019 was hosted by the Penthouse Nightclub just under a year ago.
 The joint was packed and jumpin’.
 Thank you, Penthouse.
 For their generous support of our work of the script-in-process, Britt MacLeod (composition and lyrics) and I (book and lyrics) give special thanks to Laura Di Cicco, AD of the former Fugue Theatre and Roy Surette, AD of Touchstone Theatre.
 To the talented and brave In Tune performers who sang, ‘boxed’ and pole-danced… You knocked us out!
 Thanks also to New Magnetic North Festival for partnering with In Tune.

-Following a hiatus, Britt and I are back at it and turning a creative corner.
-Wheee!
-Looks like we’ve found a wildly theatrical form in which to bring to life some remarkable Penthouse stories.
+Following a hiatus, Britt and I are looking forward to getting back at it and turning a creative corner.
+We think we’ve found a wildly theatrical form in which to bring to life some remarkable Penthouse stories.

 Sarah Roa and Finnegan Howes; photo: Matt Reznek, Bold Rezolution Studio; design: John Greenaway